HichamAgueny/cuFFT/cuFFTOpenACC.md

 Note that when implementing the FFTW library, the data obtained from the backward direction need to be normalized by dividing the output array by the size of the data, while those of forward direction do not.
 This is only valid when using the FFTW library.

 To check the outcome of the result in the forward direction, one can plot the function in the frequency-domain, which should display a peak around the value &w;=+2 and -2 as the function is initially symmetric.
 By performing the backward FFT of the obtained function, one should obtain the initial function displayed in time-domain (i.e. sin(2t)).
 This checking procedure holds also when implementing a GPU version of the FFT library.

+For completeness, porting the FFTW library to [cuFFTW](https://docs.nvidia.com/cuda/cufft/index.html#fftw-supported-interface) does not require modifications in the code - it is done by replacing the file `fftw3.h` with `cufftw.h`.

 ``` fortran
       module parameter_kind